wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/6-reduce-traffic-with-batched-requests.md

 In this unit, you'll learn how to optimize applications that have complex or numerous interactions with Microsoft Graph.

-## Common Scenarios Require Multiple Requests
+## Common scenarios require multiple requests

 Many complex scenarios can involve complex interactions with the data exposed via Microsoft Graph.
 For instance, consider an application needs to display three different types of data from Microsoft Graph.
 The `$expand` operator may not be sufficient as the data is not directly relatable, or the queries would get too complex.